 Students who fail one course will be placed on Academic Probation until successful completion of all the didactic year courses.
-Students who fail two courses may be placed in the Category for Dismissal and referred to the Student Promotion Committee.
-If a student is already on Academic Probation, one course failure may place them in the Category for Dismissal.
-Please see sections on Academic/Professionalism Probation and MSPAS Dismissal for additional details.
+Students who fail two courses may be placed in the Category for Dismissal

 GRIEVANCE POLICY

 Students may present general grievances, concerns or suggestions for improvement to the Program Director.
 If there is a concern from the class as a whole, then the student leaders are encouraged to meet with the Program Director to share these concerns in an in-person meeting.
 The purpose of these meetings is to encourage open communication between the students and Program administration, and address student concerns.
 It is the Program's goal to encourage feedback for the purpose of quality improvement.
 Students should voice their concerns in a thoughtful and constructive manner.
 Any specific situation involving specific faculty members, specific students or individual student's grades should be addressed in individual sessions as outlined below.
 The Program will not take any action based on an anonymous concern (e.g., note, email), with the rare exception of complaints regarding egregious or dangerous behavior as identified by The Program.